Bjoernis/Moonscraper-Chart-Editor---Fret-Tapper-Build/README.md

 ## About Moonscraper - Fret Tapper Build
 Moonscraper - Fret Tapper Build is a song editor for Fret Tapper mainly intended to support the custom song creation for the game.
 It also supports 5 fret Guitar/Bass/Keys and Drums chars.
 The game however only supports loading 5 fret Guitar and Fret Tapper charts.
 The Fret Tapper chart wont destroy your loaded chart, it just ads a new section/instrument called [FretTapper] to the chart when saved.
-So everything stays intact and the charts can still be used inside of Clone Hero.
+So everything stays intact and the chart can still be loaded inside of Clone Hero.

 ## About Moonscraper Chart Editor